nerdalize/nerd/README.md

 ## Nerdalize SDK

 Code in this repository can also be used as a Software Development Kit (SDK) to communicate with Nerdalize services.
 The SDK is located in the `nerd/client` package.
-It is devided up into three different clients:
+It is devided into three different clients:

 * `auth` is a client to the Nerdalize authentication backend.
 It can be used to fetch new JWTs.
 * `batch` is a client to batch.nerdalize.com.
 It can be used to work with resources like `queues`, `workers`, and `datasets`.